Blog

 Bursaries

 EAMT anticipates funding several applications.
-Selected participants will be announced on the 26th April 2024 and will receive complimentary membership in the EAMT for 2024 and 2025, free registration at the EAMT 2024 conference and paid accommodation in Sheffield.
+Selected participants will be announced on 18th April 2025 and will receive complimentary membership in the EAMT for 2025, free registration at the MT Summit 2025 conference and paid accommodation in Geneva.

 Contact for enquiries